Morocco: Hike & Bike

 Why we love it

-See a different side of Morocco by bike on two guided cycling trips –get closer to authentic Morocco, get off the beaten tracks through Amazigh villages and among fruit and nut trees., Descend out of the mountains along a former caravan route into the historic fortified oasis of Ait Benhaddou., Ride a camel across shifting sand dunes in Erg Chebbi, take a night desert walk and camp in a tent under the stars., Hike among the towering red gorges and lush green palms of Todra., Start and end your trip in colourful Marrakech, and discover the Djemaa el-Fna Square and winding alleys with a local leader who knows all the secrets., By travelling on this trip, you’ll directly support our Intrepid Foundation partner, World Bicycle Relief.
-Donations provide school kids, health workers, and farmers in far-out areas with bicycles that provide access to education, healthcare, and income.
+See a different side of Morocco by bike on two guided cycling trips where you’ll get closer to authentic Morocco, off the beaten tracks through Amazigh villages and among fruit and nut trees., Descend out of the mountains along a former caravan route into the historic fortified oasis of Ait Benhaddou – if this place looks familiar it’s probably because you’ve seen it on the silver screen!, Ride a camel across shifting sand dunes in Erg Chebbi at sunset, then take a night desert walk and camp in a tent under the amazing North African stars., Hike among the towering red gorges and lush green palms of Todra Valley, passing sheer red-hued cliffs and narrow passes., Start and end your trip in colourful Marrakech and discover the Djemaa el-Fna square and winding alleys with a local leader who knows all the secrets.

 Is this trip right for me?

-To enjoy this trip it is important that you are both confident and competent in riding a bicycle.
+To enjoy this trip, it’s important that you’re both confident and competent in riding a bicycle.
 This trip features undulating terrain so a good level of fitness is required.

 When travelling in Morocco, temperatures can get incredibly hot in summer and surprisingly cool in winter.
 Have a think about what time of year suits you best to travel.